Household Hazardous Waste Acceptance Site

 Most smoke detectors have a very small amount of Americium 241, which is radioactive (requiring landfilling at a low-level radioactive landfill).

-Options for proper disposal include returning smoke detectors to manufacturers, as many accept their product back for proper disposal.
-A listing of companies that take back smoke detectors and provide applicable information may be found on the United Stated Postal Service website.
+Options for proper disposal include returning smoke detectors to manufacturers, as many accept their products back for proper disposal.

 Smoke detectors are also accepted at the HHW Acceptance Site, during operating hours.